Chris Martin: Solo work

-Martin's interest in hip hop led to a collaboration with rapper Jay-Z for on the song "Beach Chair" for the album Kingdom Come (2006).
+Martin's interest in hip hop led to a collaboration with rapper Jay-Z on the song "Beach Chair" for the album Kingdom Come (2006).
 Martin supplied chords and Coldplay producer Rik Simpson created the drum pattern; Jay-Z then brought in Dr. Dre to mix the track.
 Martin and Jay-Z performed "Beach Chair" at Royal Albert Hall on 27 September 2006.
 He also recorded the chorus for Kanye West's "Homecoming" on Graduation (2007), following an impromptu jam session at Abbey Road Studios the same year.

 In 2015, Martin collaborated with Avicii during sessions for Avicii's album, Stories (2015).
 Their first joint composition, "Heaven", originated in that period, with Simon Aldred of Cherry Ghost providing early vocals.
 Martin also sang on "True Believer".
 In 2017, he performed "A Different Corner" at the Brit Awards in tribute to George Michael.
 Martin co-wrote "Homesick" for Dua Lipa's self-titled debut album, Dua Lipa (2017).
 In 2019, Martin was featured on Avicii's posthumous album, Tim (2019); the song "Heaven" features vocals by Martin and was written by Avicii and Martin prior to Avicii's death in 2018.